Colleges & Trade Schools in Oregon

 - Potential for a more personal learning experience: In Oregon, for-profit schools that grant degrees have a much lower student-to-faculty ratio than the national average.

-- Home to major employers: Nike, Columbia Sportswear, and Freightliner Trucks are just a few examples of big companies that are headquartered in Oregon.
+- Home to major employers: Nike, Columbia Sportswear, and Freightliner Trucks are just a few examples of big companies headquartered in Oregon.

 Your educational costs depend on several factors, including the program you choose, the type of school you attend, and the region you live in.
 However, National Center for Education Statistics data from 2017-2018 provides some interesting averages.